-This holiday season, you can help keep some of your favorite side dishes light at your dinner table without having to sacrifice flavor by simply using low-fat ingredients instead.
-One dish in particular that tends to be a favorite among many is sweet potato casserole.
+This holiday season, lighten up your favorite side dishes without sacrificing flavor by using low-fat ingredients instead.
+One dish that tends to be a holiday favorite is sweet potato casserole.
 As someone who loves sweet potatoes, this is my dish!

 I replicated an original family recipe, but created a lightened up version of it.
 The key to this dish is that everything is 'whipped' together with a hand mixer.
 That way, when the ingredients are changed and lightened, you can still get that fluffy, creamy texture that typically comes from tons of butter and sugar.